 The PASSEM system has been developped to evaluate the electromagnetic environment.
-It is a towed instrument capable of measuring marine electromagnetic fields (electric dipôles and 3 axis magnetometer) with high precision and resolution.
+It is a towed instrument capable of measuring marine electromagnetic fields (electric dipôles and a 3 axis magnetometer) with high precision and resolution.
 These measurements can be completed by installing seafloor instrumentation.

 Electromagnetic fields measurements are essential in the evaluation of the impact of marine power cables on the environment and ecosystems

 The PASSEM system is derived from the MAPPEM system.
 The active electromagnetic source has been removed to allow high quality measurements of the electromagnetic environment.

 It includes 4 electric field channels, and a 3 axis fluxgate magnetometer.
 All channels are recorded at 2kHz sampling rate.
 The system includes navigation and attitude sensors to determine its position in water (2 axis tiltmeter, pressure sensor, altimeter).

 Position of the 4 Electric dipoles on the streamer.